brainlife/app-tractographyQualityCheck/README.md

 This App only requires [singularity](https://www.sylabs.io/singularity/), and in order to load the [tck](https://brainlife.io/datatype/5907d922436ee50ffde9c549), a verson of [vistasoft](https://github.com/vistalab/vistasoft).
 ([Click here](https://singularity.lbl.gov/docs-installation) to learn more about installing singularity)

+### Relase Noet

+### 1.3

+Updated the neuro/tractmeasure output column name to use "structureID" instead of "TractName" to adheare to neuro/tractmeasure datatype specification